Wrong Turn 2: Dead End: Soundtrack

-Release

 Home media

 Wrong Turn 2: Dead End was screened both at the London FrightFest Film Festival on August 25 in the United Kingdom and Austin's Fantastic Fest on September 21, 2007, in the United States, respectively.

 The film was released on DVD on October 9, 2007, in an unrated version, extras including a commentary by director Joe Lynch and actors Erica Leerhsen and Henry Rollins, a second commentary by writers Turi Meyer and Al Septien, a featurette on the making of the film and the trailer.
 The film later released on Blu-ray on September 15, 2009.
 It grossed $9.2 million in home video sales in the US.

 Reception

-Critical response

-Rotten Tomatoes, a review aggregator, reports that it received positive reviews from 70% of 10 critics.
+On review aggregation website Rotten Tomatoes it has a rating of 70% based on reviews from 10 critics.

 Steve Barton of Dread Central gave the film 4 out of 5 stars, stating that the film "is a hot ticket for some gore-soaked backwoods mayhem that gets even better with repeated viewings and lots of booze."
 Brian Collins of Bloody Disgusting stated that "what could have been a cheap and lazy cash-in turned out to be one of the year's better genre offerings".
 David Johnson of DVD Verdict said the film is "a derivative and stupid outing" but very entertaining.
 David Walker of DVD Talk rated the film 3.5/5 stars and called it "a consistently entertaining film" that effectively parodies and homages genre films that have come before it.
 Fangorias Michael Gingold wrote that Lynch directed the film "with all the energy of a longtime hardcore horror fan getting the chance to let it all hang out in his debut feature".

 David Feraci from the horror-themed website CHUD believed the film has "its heart in the right place", and FEARnets Scott Weinberg compared it to The Texas Chainsaw Massacre 2, calling it a "fast-paced and completely unapologetic love-letter to the old-school '80s splatter sequels".
 Anton Bitel, writing for Eye for Film, named it a "superior, self-parodic sequel".

 At the Gérardmer Film Festival, the film won the Best Direct-to-Video Film Award.